 - Improve my physical and mental health

 - Gain a sense of freedom in my life

 Hopefully, by now, you have completed the last exercise and have thought about your reasons for change.
 We now encourage you to think about the pros and cons of changing your eating habits.
 Use the downloadable form to record the pros and cons of changing your binge-eating behavior versus not changing your behavior or staying the same.
 Once you have done this, weigh the list of pros and cons and ask yourself, whether the pros of change outweigh the cons.
 You will likely find that the long term benefits of change outweigh the cons, which are often shorter-term and temporary

 Exercise – self-contract

 You may want to formalize your commitment to change by making a contract with yourself.
 For example, we encourage you to complete the downloadable self-contract, which prompts you to set a goal or goals (e.g. completing this online course and reducing the frequency of my binge eating), consider the steps you need to take to achieve this goal, and set a reward for following through.
-You may also want to enlist the support of friends and family, as they can help keep you accountable and on track towards success.
+You may also want to enlist the support of friends and family, as they can help keep you accountable and on your binge eating disorder treatment plan.

 Introduction to self-monitoring

 As discussed earlier, gathering data about yourself and your progress over time is an important part of behavior change.
 To change your eating habits, you need to first be aware of and understand where you’re starting from.
 One way of developing this insight is to keep a food diary.
 A food diary is a form of self-monitoring, which gets you to record when you eat, what you eat, whether you binged, how you felt and any other details regarding your food consumption.